Markerless Head Tracking for Accurate and Accessible Neuronavigation: Methods

-Five distinct reference systems are considered, each identified by a unique subscript.
-The first three are used in our tracking algorithms: one corresponding to the left Azure sensor ($S_{cam}$), one corresponding to the right Azure sensor ($S_{right}$), and one corresponding to the tracked subject's head ($S_{head}$).
-Since each Azure device contains two sensors (RGB and depth), each with its own coordinate frame, we define the RGB frame as the primary reference frame for each device, mapping depth data to the RGB frame when necessary (see Figure~\ref{fig:notation}).
-We define $S_{cam}$ as the worldview reference frame $S_{ref}$, to ensure consistency across all experiments.
-The other two systems are employed by the reference NDI Polaris Vicra (Northern Digital Inc) system, which we use for comparison: the NDI sensor's coordinate system ($S_{NDI}$) and one corresponding to the retroreflective marker set that the NDI system tracks ($S_{markers}$).
-We will also use subscripts to denote the reference system in which points, sets of points, and point clouds are expressed.
+Five distinct reference systems are considered.
+The first three are used in our tracking algorithms: one corresponding to the left Azure sensor ($S_{left}$), one corresponding to the right Azure sensor ($S_{right}$), and one corresponding to the tracked subject's head ($S_{head}$).
+We define the RGB frame as the primary reference frame for each Azure device, mapping depth data to the RGB frame when necessary.
+We define $S_{left}$ as the worldview reference frame $S_{ref}$, to ensure consistency across all experiments.
+The other two reference systems are employed by the NDI system, which we use for comparison: the NDI stereotaxy camera ($S_{NDI}$) and the retroreflective marker set that it tracks ($S_{marker}$).
+We also use subscripts to denote the reference system in which points, sets of points, and point clouds are expressed.
 For example, $\mathbf{X}_{cam}$ refers to a set of points described in the reference system $S_{cam}$, and when no reference system is specified, we assume the reference system $S_{ref}$.
-Transformations between reference frames are noted as ${}_{destination}T_{source}:=\ S_{source}\rightarrow S_{destination}$, and are represented by a $4 \times 4$ (rotation and translation) transformation $T = [R | \mathbf{t}]$ in homogeneous coordinates.
+Transformations between reference frames are noted as ${}_{destination}T_{source}:=\ S_{source}\rightarrow S_{destination}$, and are represented by a $4 \times 4$ transformation $T = [R | \mathbf{t}]$ in homogeneous coordinates.
 Illustration of the notation style and reference systems is shown in Fig.~\ref{fig:notation}.

-where $SO(3)$ is the set of rotation matrices, i.e., orthogonal with determinant 1.
-Hartley and Zisserman~\cite{Hartley2004} provide additional details on 3D transformations in homogeneous coordinates.